Rokasl/CS408_project/report/source/14_chapter_7.md

 ## Evaluation

 Experimental evaluation was chosen for this project and it was done in two parts.
-First part was benchmarking performance of developed system against two other similar systems.
+First part was benchmarking performance of developed system against two other similar systems (automatic evaluation).
 Second part was comparison of functionality between developed system and Frankjnr original components.

 ### Benchmark